Afghanistan

 About ten years later, a second demining project was implemented in Badakhshan Province, in the northeast of the country, close to the border with Tajikistan.
 The project included demining and risk education activities.

 Year after year, FSD teams have seen that many mine victims live in dire socio-economic circumstances and receive no assistance.
 Following a private donation appeal, a programme to support these victims was put in place in 2019.
-This appeal proved to be essential for the continuity of this project since, following the changes in government in 2021, several major donors suspended funding.
+This appeal proved to be essential for the continuity of this project since, following the change in government in 2021, several major donors suspended funding.
+Thanks to an international donor resuming its funding, our mine action programme could be expanded in 2023.

 Stories